 - Get Your $100 Sign-up Bonus

-7. Make sure you’re using at least 4 extensions
+7. Make sure you’re using at least 4 assets

-Most advertisers use extensions, and they’re essential to creating Search ads.
-If you’ve ever been searching on Google and seen an ad with a call button, extra links, an address, or other extra information, you’ve seen extensions.
+Most advertisers use assets, and they’re essential to creating Search ads.
+If you’ve ever been searching on Google and seen an ad with a call button, extra links, an address, or other extra information, you’ve seen assets.

-Extensions make your ad larger and more robust, giving people more reasons to take action directly from your ads.
-Extensions are free to add, and typically increase your click-through-rate and ad quality.
+Assets make your ad larger and more robust, giving people more reasons to take action directly from your ads.
+Assets are free to add, and typically increase your click-through-rate and ad quality.
 They only show when they’re predicted to get you better results, like clicks to your website.

-To get the most value from your Search campaigns, be sure to add at least 4 different extension types to your account or campaigns.
+To get the most value from your Search campaigns, be sure to add at least 4 different asset types to your account or campaigns.